Top 10 sporty cars for under 15K

 2007 Lexus IS.

-The 2001-2005 IS has a rear-wheel drive platform with a 3.0L inline-6 engine, similar to the last generation of Toyota Supra.
+The 2001-2005 IS has a rear-wheel drive platform with a 3.0L inline-6 engine, similar to the last generation of the Toyota Supra.
 The IS 300 was offered with a manual or automatic transmission.
 Redesigned for 2006, the Lexus IS got the 2.5L and 3.5L V6 engines and an available all-wheel drive.
-Lexus IS interior is tight.
+The Lexus IS interior is tight.
 In terms of handling, the IS is not as good as the BMW 3-series, but it's a very reliable upscale car.
-Same as other luxury cars, the IS needs premium gasoline and parts are expensive.
+Like other luxury cars, the IS needs premium gasoline and parts are expensive.

 Honda Civic Si 2006-2011